hzeller/digi-spherometer/firmware/README.md

 The I²C and OLED display code is freshly implemented with only the relevant features.
-The display-code only uses features from the SH1106 controller, so it is compatible with SH1106 and SSD1306.
-You still need a compile-time option to distinguish the displays as there is a different pixel-offset.
+The display-code only uses features from the SH1106 controller, so it is compatible with SH1106 and SSD1306 (you still need a compile-time option to distinguish the displays as there is a different pixel-offset).

-The fonts were [generated as C-Arrays][bdfont.data] from some BDF fonts so that they can be compiled into the binary.
+The fonts were [generated as C-Arrays][bdfont.data] from bitmap BDF fonts so that they can be compiled into the binary.
 Fonts can be 'sparse' and only contain characters really needed in the application; this is necessary as flash-memory in the ATTiny is pretty limited with 8KiB.

-Given that the font is sparse anyway, thus we're not forced to include all characters, this implementation allows for any character in the 16 bit [Plane 0] range of Unicode characters.
-With that, the UI can easily include special non-ASCII characters, such as `ƒ`, `μ` or `±`.
-The `Print()` function accepts text-literals as UTF-8 strings, which makes them very natural to use while keeping the code compact.

-Anyway, the tool to generate the font-data and support functions to emit these became its [own little project][bdfont.data] - check it out if you regularly have to get bitmapped fonts into small devices.
+The [bdfont.data] project provides [Plane 0] UTF8 support, which makes it easy to include special characters such as `ƒ`, `μ` or` ⚠`;
+it is a separate project, check it out if you need font-support in your small devices.

 ### Code choices
 Even though binary space is limited, `float`-numbers are used for the